mojaloop/documentation/contributors-guide/standards/README.md

 # Standards

-> *Note:* These standards are by no means written in stone, and as a community, we always want to be iterating and improving Mojaloop.
+> *Note:* These standards are by no means set in stone, and as a community, we always want to be iterating and improving Mojaloop.
 If you want to propose a change to these standards, or suggest futher improvements, please reach out to the Design Authority Channel on the Mojaloop Slack (#design-authority)

-### Style Guide
+## Style Guide

-Mojaloop enforces a strict set of rules for the style of code we write. [todo: finish]
+The Mojaloop Community enforces a strict set of rules for the style of code we write.
+These standards help ensure that the Mojaloop codebase remains high quality, maintainability and consistency.

-#### Code Style
+### Code Style

-**Javascript**
+#### Javascript

 Mojaloop uses the Javascript code style dictated by [StandardJS](https://standardjs.com/).
 For a full set of rules, refer to the [Standard Rules](https://standardjs.com/rules.html), but as a brief set of highlights: